start-again-06/AI-Integrated-Dating-App/backend/Readme.md

 ---

 ## License
-This backend is intended for **educational, demonstration, and portfolio use**.
+This backend is intended for educational, demonstration, and portfolio use.